Riverlands: Caring for Crowdundle Beck

 The weir

 A weir raises the water level so that it can flow down the mill leat - a small aqueduct - when sluice gates are opened.
-However, the weir is being gradually eroded by the river and is at risk of collapse.
-It's also a significant barrier for fish, who travel upstream each year to reach their spawning grounds.
+However, the weir had been gradually eroded by the river and was at risk of collapse.
+It also presented a significant barrier for fish, who travel upstream each year to reach their spawning grounds.

-We’re about to embark on a project of scheduled works to find a solution to the eroding weir, which will maintain the water supply to the mill as well as improve habitat connectivity in the river.
-The project will be led by Riverlands, our most ambitious freshwater programme ever: aiming to bring our rivers, streams, brooks and becks flowing back to life for the benefit of people and nature.
-At Acorn Bank, the project will focus on ensuring the best possible outcome for both heritage and nature.
+In summer 2025, we embarked on a project of scheduled works to deliver a solution to the eroding weir, which will maintain the water supply to the mill as well as improve habitat connectivity in the river.
+The project was led by Riverlands, our most ambitious freshwater programme ever: aiming to bring our rivers, streams, brooks and becks flowing back to life for the benefit of people and nature.

-We’re working with partners including the Acorn Bank Watermill Trust, the Environment Agency and Eden Rivers Trust, to develop a solution to these problems.
-It won’t be an easy fix, but we’re looking for a sustainable solution which benefits both people and nature; continuing to supply water to the historic mill while improving the habitat and health of the river.
+We worked with partners including the Acorn Bank Watermill Trust, the Environment Agency and Natural England, to develop a solution to these problems.
+It wasn't an easy fix, but we found a sustainable solution which benefits both people and nature - in August, the Riverlands team and partners successfully replaced the damaged weir with a natural boulder cascade.

 Our partners